Ultimate Lakeville Real Estate Investing Guide for 2026

 Economy

-Lakeville shows a median household income of .
-Statewide, the household median income is , and all over the nation, it is .
+Lakeville has reported a median household income of .
+Across the state, the household median income is , and all over the nation, it's .

 Economy Quick Stats